Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 The Chancellor is the formal head of the University by virtue of being the chair of the governing body.
 As such, the Chancellor is responsible for the efficient operation of Council and for providing leadership to ensure it carries out its responsibilities in an effective manner.
 This includes:

+The Chancellor, on behalf of Council, is also responsible for providing advice and support to the Vice-Chancellor and President.
 The Chancellor, in addition to the role as chair of Council, participates in committees as determined by the membership of Council and other University committees.

 The Chancellor in consultation with relevant senior officers is responsible for recommending Council members to fill positions on Council committees and panels as required.